staceycng/hrla35-review/README.md

 ### Step 4

 - On click of the pokemon's name, enable editing through an input field.
-On 'submit', your component should re-render so the updated name is displayed (hint: UPDATE)
+On 'submit', your component should re-render so the updated name is displayed (hint: PUT/UPDATE)
 - Create a delete button to delete a pokemon.
 On click of the delete button, the pokemon should be removed from the page (hint: DELETE)
 - Lastly, implement the 'Insert' button so you can add a pokemon to the list (name, type, image) (hint: INSERT INTO)